danielmoralesx/danielmoralesx.github.io/pages/copulas.md

 <a href="/files/copulas/Dependence Measures.pdf">Chapter 5 - Dependence Measures</a> - Daniel Reis and Nguyen Ngoc

 Something else I have been working on is this app, which is an easy way to visualize how to fit copulas locally using local dependence measures.
-You can find the app [here](https://danielmoralesx.shinyapps.io/local_copula_fit_app/), and further information about it will be provided in a report I will leave here later.
+You can find the app [here](https://danielmoralesx.shinyapps.io/local_copula_fit_app/), and its code
+<a href="/files/copulas/local_copula_fit_app.R" download>here</a>.
+Further information about it will be provided in a report I will leave
+here later.